russHyde/mast-shiny/README.md

       en masse, hence installed as needed)
     - installed individual tidyverse packages (rather than tidyverse)
     - first part of the book only needs:
-        - dplyr, ggplot2, lubridate, reactable, shiny, vroom,
+        - dplyr, ggplot2, lubridate, reactable, shiny, shinythemes, vroom,

 `rstudio` is installed outside conda, so it can be used by all conda envs